moment/momentjs.com/docs/moment/05-query/06-is-between.md

 Check if a moment is between two other moments, optionally looking at unit scale (minutes, hours, days, etc).
 The match is exclusive.
+The first two arguments will be parsed as moments, if not already so.

 ```javascript
 moment('2010-10-20').isBetween('2010-10-19', '2010-10-25'); // true